danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Conformance.md

     - Referenced SOP Instance UID (0008,1155)
     - Retrieve URL (0008,1190)

+- Accept header application/dicom+xml is not supported.
-application/dicom+xml Metadata and Bulk data requests are not supported.
+- Separate Metadata and Bulk data part requests are not supported.

 ## Retrieve (WADO-RS)
 Web Access to DICOM Objects (WADO) enables you to retrieve specific studies, series and instances by reference.
 The specification for WADO-RS can be found in [PS3.18 6.5](http://dicom.nema.org/medical/dicom/2019a/output/chtml/part18/sect_6.5.html).
 WADO-RS can return binary DICOM instances, metadata as well as rendered instances.